Aloo Ke Gutke Recipe

 Aloo ke gutke served in a bowl.

-Aloo means “potatoes” and Gutke means “pieces” in the Kumaoni dialect.
-Pahadi Aloo Ke Gutke (Aloo Gutuk) is basically chunky potato pieces stir-fried with basic Indian spice powders.
+Aloo means “potatoes,” and Gutke means “pieces” in the Kumaoni dialect.
+Pahadi Aloo Ke Gutke (Aloo Gutuk) is a dish of chunky potato pieces stir-fried with basic Indian spice powders.

 This easy-to-make potato dish comes together in under 20 minutes using simple ingredients.

-Aloo Gutuk are traditionally made in a cast-iron kadai due to which they are slightly darker in color and have a peculiar taste too.
+Aloo Gutuk are traditionally made in a cast-iron kadai, which gives them a slightly darker color and a peculiar taste.

 Ingredients

-Potatoes – If possible, use the Pahadi variety of potatoes that have a hint of sweetness to them which also adds a unique flavor.
+Potatoes – If possible, use the Pahadi variety of potatoes.
+These potatoes have a hint of sweetness, adding a unique flavor.

-If not, regular potatoes work great for this potato stir fry recipe too.
-If you are using baby potatoes, just cut them in half to use for this recipe.
+If not, regular potatoes also work great for this potato stir-fry recipe.
+If you use baby potatoes, just cut them in half for this recipe.

-Spice Powders – You will need some basic aromatic spices such as turmeric powder, red chilli powder, and coriander powder.
+Spice Powders – You will need basic aromatic spices such as turmeric powder, red chili powder, and coriander powder.

-Oil – Make it in mustard oil for the traditional taste.
-If it’s not available, then use vegetable oil.
+Oil – For a traditional taste, use mustard oil.
+If it’s not available, use any cooking oil.

-Others – You will also need mustard seeds, cumin seeds, dry red chillies, green chilies, salt, and cilantro (fresh coriander leaves).
+Others – You will also need brown mustard seeds, cumin seeds, dried red chilies, green chilies, salt, and fresh cilantro (also known as coriander leaves).

-Jambu is a local spice and it is a very traditional ingredient that is added to pahari aloo ke gutke recipe in the Kumaoni region.
-It has a very peculiar taste which is somewhere in between onion and chives.
-If it’s not very easily available, feel free to skip it, like I did.
+Jambu is a local spice and a traditional ingredient in the pahari aloo gutke recipe in the Kumaoni region.
+Its peculiar taste is somewhere between onion and chives.
+Skip it, like I did, if it’s not easily available.

-If it’s available, then add it along cumin seeds.
+If available, add ยฝ teaspoon along with the cumin seeds.

-Traditionally, a special variety of local mustard seeds known as lai or bachha rai is used to make aloo gutuk but you can use regular mustard seeds too.
+Traditionally, aloo gutuk is made from a special variety of local mustard seeds known as lai or bachha rai; however, regular mustard seeds can also be used.

 Adjust the green chilies depending on your taste.
-Do not skip fresh coriander, as it adds a refreshing taste and a pop of green to the stir fry.
+Do not skip fresh coriander; it adds a refreshing taste and a pop of green to the stir fry.

 Cook The Potatoes